Franticware/usb-to-playstation-mouse/README.md

 ![Adapter animation](media/usb-to-ps1-mouse-anim.gif)

 Uploading the firmware is done in the usual manner, i.e. the Pi is connected to a PC via a micro USB cable while BOOTSEL button is pressed.
-The Pi appears as USB flash drive and **usb_to_ps1_mouse.uf2** is copied to it.
+The Pi appears as USB flash drive and **usb_to_ps1_mouse.uf2** is copied to it (https://github.com/Franticware/usb-to-playstation-mouse/releases/latest).
 USB mouse must not be connected to the adapter while programming (obviously).

 ## Notes
 * This is an early version of the adapter, so issues may appear.
 It is recommended to watch this project so that you catch all upcoming updates and fixes.